-1. Redundancy: Many of the local alignments reported by this procedure will be largely overlapping, differing only by the precise placement of single gaps or the exact end characters of the alignments.
+1. Redundancy: Many of the local alignments reported by this procedure will be largely overlapping, differing only by the precise placement of single gaps, single mismatches or the exact end characters of the alignments.
+An illustration is given in Figure 5.1.